Bradford Interchange: Bus

 The bus station is managed by Metro.
-The main operators at the bus station include First West Yorkshire and Arriva Yorkshire with other services run by The Keighley Bus Company and TLC Travel.
+The main operators at the bus station include First West Yorkshire and Arriva Yorkshire with other services run by Keighley Bus Company and TLC Travel.
 The Flyer service operates to Leeds Bradford Airport, Otley and Harrogate.

 Local bus services run to many destinations, including Dewsbury, Halifax, Harrogate, Huddersfield, Ilkley, Keighley, Leeds, Otley and Wakefield, as well as services to towns within the Bradford area, such as Shipley, Baildon and Wilsden.

-National Express Coaches and Megabus run nationwide from Bradford but no longer from the interchange, they stop at a bus stop on nearby Nelson Street.
+National Express Coaches run nationwide from Bradford but no longer from the interchange, they stop at a bus stop on nearby Nelson Street.

 Rail

 Bradford Interchange is on the Calder Valley Line and is one of the two railway stations serving the city of Bradford.
-The other station is Forster Square, a 10 minute walk away.
+The other station is Forster Square, a 10-minute walk away.

 Monday to Saturday during the daytime, services run every 15 minutes between the Interchange and Leeds and hourly onwards to both York and Hull (the latter introduced at the winter 2019 timetable change).
-On evenings and Sundays, there are usually three services to Leeds each hour with one extended to both York and Hull (though the latter doesn't run on Sundays).
+On evenings and Sundays, there are usually three services to Leeds each hour, with one extended to both York and Hull (though the latter doesn't run on Sundays).